Multi-modal video data-pipelines for machine learning with minimal human supervision

-In the $CONFIG$ file we'll define the representations we want to compute following the yaml syntax defined in Section \ref{subsec:representation}.
-The frames are defined as intervals $[A:B]$, allowing us to skip previously computed frames (if any) in the $DIR$.
-The batch size is also defined in the config file, and can be defined both globally and fine-tuned at representation level, but for simplicity, we show it in the command line.
-The output resolution is always the same as the video size.
-All the batched experiments will be evaluated based on the reported duration in the metadata files of each run.
-Furthermore, for the streaming experiments, we'll report the frames per second (FPS).
-All the experiments are run on a \textit{Intel Xeon Gold 5218} CPU and one to eight \textit{NVIDIA RTX 2080Ti GPUs}.
+This section showcases the capabilities of the Video Representations Extractor (VRE) data-pipeline on relevant Machine Learning workloads.
+We first look at the batched case, as introduced in Section \ref{subsec:batching-vs-streaming}, providing three simple-to-complex experiments.
+Then, we analyze real-time ML streaming by presenting two experiments (local GPU and remote GPU offloading) with two models implemented in the VRE repository for semantic segmentation and depth estimation.
+All the batched experiments are evaluated based on the reported duration in the metadata files.
+Furthermore, for the streaming experiments, we report the frames per second (FPS).
+The experiments are run on one of the 3 available accelerators: \textit{Intel Xeon Gold 5218} CPU, one to eight \textit{NVIDIA RTX 2080 Ti} GPUs or one laptop \textit{NVIDIA RTX 4050} GPU.